veraakarthikbharadwaj-org/veracode-try/README.md

 ![Veracode](imgs/vclogo.png)

-# Veracode GitHub Workflow Integration
+# Veracode GitHub Workflow Integration - Updated version v0.2.7

 The Veracode GitHub Workflow Integration allows you to set up a security scanning program for all of your GitHub repositories in a single configuration file.